ccrvlh/suitable/README.rst

 - Still need to check for 2.7 and 3.5/3.6 support.
 - Ansible versions lower than 2.7 are not supported: currently Suitable uses `ansible.utils.display` which was not present in 2.7 and lower.
 - Mitogen is yet not supported.
 Still need to add tests for it.
+- Tox is absurdly slow when using Docker, so all tests are being ran locally as of now.
+This requires Python 3.7 and 3.8 to be installed.
+- Still need to make Flake8 config work with Pep8 tox command.
+Seems that the configuration at `setup.cfg` is not being picked up by `tox`.
+- More tests are needed for multiple hosts and different hosts formats.
+- Change results callback to use the new Ansible 2.8+ callback API.
+This would be a breaking change.
+- Coverage is at about 86%.
+Need to test compatibility with 2.7 and Mitogen to increase significantly.
+- Add stubs for `core` modules.

 Build Status